-- Support: Work with a group of struggling students on the first three problems on the silly seahorses worksheet.
+- Work with a group of struggling students on the first three problems on the Silly Seahorse Multiplication Practice worksheet.
 Model and work step-by-step as a group to monitor understanding.
 Give students who are having trouble a multiplication table to work with.

-- Pass out a copy of the Silly Seahorses multiplication worksheet to each student.
+- Pass out a copy of the Silly Seahorse Multiplication Practice worksheet to each student.

 - Students will work independently to complete the worksheet.

 - As students complete the worksheet, check for understanding and reteach individuals as necessary.